PrioritySoftware/PrioritySoftware.github.io/_sdk/XMLPARSE.md

 EXECUTE INSTAG :IN_XML, :IN_JPGBASE, :IN_TAG;
 ```

+Note that if there are multiple tags with the same name in the file, the contents will be inserted into the first tag found.

 # Parsing JSON

 Parsing a JSON file works almost exactly like parsing XML, with the small addition of a **'Y'** to the end of the EXECUTE XMLPARSE command.